09 February 2016 by Anna Staford

-How about getting to visit these places in a real life?
+How about getting to visit the Game of Thrones locations in a real life?
 Read this article about stunning Game of Thrones and Downton Abbey filming locations and get ready for more exciting travels to come.

 This American fantasy drama based on the books of George R.R.
 Martin is notorious for its gory death scenes with violent stabbings and terrifying bloodbaths.
 On the other hand, the plot stands in stark contrast with the landscapes and the real-life settings of ice and fire lands, charming us with their peaceful beauty.
 The scope of Game of Thrones is so huge that the location changes from one moment to another, remaining mighty and gorgeous at all times.

 The home of House Stark, Winterfell, was actually filmed in Northern Ireland at the 18th century castle, the 820-acre walled demesne of Castle Ward.
 Another stunning location of Game of Thrones is also hard to forget.
 The Dark Hedges, a beautiful avenue of huge serpentine beech trees, planted in the 18th century, provided the backdrop for the iconic Kingsroad.

 Iceland seems to be truly the Land of Ice and Fire with its volcanos and frozen territories.
 So if you are able to bear the real cold, welcome to the many filming locations of Game of Thrones in Iceland.
 While the majority of scenes were captured at the lake Myvatn, Iceland’s National Park Skaftafell was also very often used in the show.